Installation

 ESM vs CJS

-• ESM Used by modern bundlers like Vite, Rollup, and Webpack 5+.
-If your project is using ES modules (import syntax), this is what gets loaded automatically.
+• ESM: Used by modern bundlers like Vite, Rollup, and Webpack 5+.
+If the project is using ES modules (import syntax), this is what gets loaded automatically.

-• CJS Used in Node.js or older tooling that relies on require().
-If your environment doesn’t support ESM, bundlers and Node will fall back to this file.
+• CJS: Used in Node.js or older tooling that relies on require().
+If the environment doesn’t support ESM, bundlers and Node will fall back to this file.